DaveBackus/Data_Bootcamp_Book/pandas-input.md

 There are a number of new things in the read statement:

-* We've spread the read statement over several lines to make it easier to read.
+* We spread the read statement over several lines to make it easier to read.
 Python understands that the line doesn't end until we reach the right paren `)`.
 That's common Python syntax.
 * We skip rows at the top and bottom that do not contain data.
 * We choose specific columns to read using the `parse_cols` parameter.
 Column numbering starts at zero, as we have come to expect.
 * We set the index and column labels.